Comic Development, Process and Sketch Dump

 Creature Explorations

 When designing the mutants for the comic, I wanted them to be quite distinct and visceral in comparison to the characters and world.
-One way that I did this is adding colour to the mutants in juxtaposition to the mostly monochrome world/characters.
-I also refined their line work differently to how I do other characters, not using an ink brush but rather just cleaning up the rough sketch.
+One way that I rendered/coloured the mutants in juxtaposition to the mostly monochrome world/characters.
+I also refined their line work differently to how I do other characters, not using an ink brush but rather just cleaning up the rough sketch/painting them.

-When working on each issue of recombinant I often start with writing down my general idea on notepad, roughing out the interactions and general vibes.
+When working on each issue of recombinant I often started with writing down my general idea on the notepad app, roughing out the interactions and general vibes.
 This is then translated into a super rough thumbnail using pencil and paper which I use as a ref when taking to digital.

 A lot of the issues went through multiple re-writes, adjusting tone and characterization.
 Issue 4 in particular went through I think about 3 re-writes before coming to what I have now.